Krassnig/CodeDraw/INTRODUCTION.md

 For Example: *cd.fillSquare(150, 150, 50);* will start at the **top-left** corner, go 150 pixel to the right, 150 pixel down and start drawing a 50 by 50 pixel square to the bottom-right of that point.
-The pixel coordinate (150, 150) is part of the rectangle.
+The pixel coordinate (150, 150) is part of that rectangle.
 Rectangular Shapes like the Square have their starting point in the top left corner of their shape.
 Circular Shapes have their starting point in their center.